Natural-born-citizen clause (United States): 1900s

 Consistent with the earlier decisions, in 1939, the U.S. Supreme Court stated in its decision in Perkins v.
 Elg that a person born in the United States and raised in another country was a natural born citizen, and specifically stated that they could "become President of the United States".
 The case was regarding a young woman, born in New York a year after her father became a naturalized U.S. citizen.
 However, when she was about four her parents returned to Sweden taking her with them, and they stayed in Sweden.
-At age 20, she contacted the US-American embassy in Sweden and, shortly after her 21st birthday, returned to the United States on a U.S. passport and was admitted as a U.S. citizen.
+At age 20, she contacted the American embassy in Sweden and, shortly after her 21st birthday, returned to the United States on a U.S. passport and was admitted as a U.S. citizen.
 Years later, while she was still in the United States, her father in Sweden relinquished his United States citizenship, and, because of that, the Department of Labor (then the location of the Immigration & Naturalization Service) declared her a non-citizen and tried to deport her.
 The young woman filed suit for a declaratory judgment that she was an U.S. citizen by birth.
 She won at the trial level, and at the circuit court—where she was repeatedly described as "a natural born citizen" — and finally in the U.S. Supreme Court, where the court decision quoted at length from the U.S. Attorney General's opinion in Steinkauler's Case (mentioned in the next section #Government_officials'_interpretations) including the comment that a person born in the United States and raised in another country could yet "become President of the United States".